 Can you nourish yourself by only listening to a talk on food?
 Apply your knowledge.
 [Yogananda]

-A firm, good habit is your greatest friend, and loyalty to the spirit of a custom even without clinging to the form, is wisdom.
+Loyalty to the spirit of a custom even without clinging to the form, is [a good form of] wisdom.
 [Yogananda]

 Who is a Yogi?

 One may find no good remedy in a little frog pond.

 How did Yogananda become a yogi?
 He sought out gurus and tried to get boons from them - he was clinging.
 That is in part what stands out in his autobiography [Ay].
 Later he said how he wanted disciples to wail for Mom God.
 Good yoga and meditation is not exactly like that for most part.

 In the first he demands of the kriya yogi Yukteswar, "Promise to reveal God to me!" and an hour-long verbal tussle ensued, for Yogananda was determined to press his advantage, he writes.
 "You are of exacting disposition," said Yukteswar and gave in after an hour.
 [Ha 102-03]